2021 Mercedes-Benz GLA250 to cost $37,280, chic design comes standard

 2021 Mercedes-Benz GLA

 Every new GLA will come standard with a pair of 7.0-inch screens on the dashboard, including a digital gauge cluster and touchscreen infotainment system.
 An optional package enlarges those screens to 10.3 inches.
-The infotainment system features natural-languate voice recognition tech and a touchpad controller.
+The infotainment system features natural-language voice recognition tech and a touchpad controller.
 Eight-way power-adjustable front seats with memory, multi-function steering wheel, and Apple CarPlay and Android Auto compatibility are all onboard as well.
 A navigation system with augmented reality turn-by-turn directions and a head-up display will be available.

 Automatic emergency braking will be standard in all GLA250 crossovers.
 Other active safety tech such as adaptive cruise control, parking assist, a surround-view camera, system and a hands-free driver assist system will be on the options list.